carbon-language/carbon-lang/llvm/docs/XRayExample.rst

 If we want to get a textual representation of the raw trace we can use the ``llvm-xray convert`` tool to get YAML output.
-The first few lines of that ouput for an example trace would look like the following:
+The first few lines of that output for an example trace would look like the following:

 ::